 Mr. Carlson: Thank you, Mr. Chairman.
 The rates are in the Income Tax Act of Nunavut for those interested in checking.
-There is nothing in that Act, that section, that would trigger a required review, to answer that first question.
+There is nothing in that Act, that section that would trigger a required review, to answer that first question.

-In the broader picture, when Canada came in to announce its Canada child benefit, we did look at whether it was appropriate or whether this merited an increase.
-We worked with colleagues at Family Services and the Canada child benefit is quite significant.
+In the broader picture, when Canada came in to announce its Canada Child Benefit, we did look at whether it was appropriate or whether this merited an increase.
+We worked with colleagues at Family Services and the Canada Child Benefit is quite significant.
+It wasn't just a matter of Canada increasing a little bit what it was providing that maybe we would want to match.

-So it wasn't just a matter of Canada increasing a little bit what it was providing that maybe we would want to match.
-The Canada child benefit from 2017, I think it was, is a major increase.
+The Canada Child Benefit from 2017, I think it was, is a major increase.
 I have it in my head.
 I don't have the numbers in front, but I have it in my head at the time that it was another \$19 or \$20 million to families in Nunavut.

-So when we compare that to our \$2 million, that was a lot of new money to these families and folks can always use more.
-I appreciate that, but when it comes to recommending where we can spend funds in support of these individuals, in collaboration with Family Services, we decided there are better ways to spend territorial resources, and it was in that context the income assistance review was taking place.
+When we compare that to our \$2 million, it was a lot of new money to these families and folks can always use more.
+I appreciate that, but when it comes to recommending where we can spend funds in support of these individuals, in collaboration with Family Services, we decided there are better ways to spend territorial resources, and it was in that context that the income assistance review was taking place.

-So, some of the funds and some of the enhancements through that from a few years ago was to recognize that with this federal support of families, there are other individuals and groups of individuals in Nunavut needing more help from the territory.
+Some of the funds and some of the enhancements through that from a few years ago were to recognize that with this federal support of families, there are other individuals and groups of individuals in Nunavut needing more help from the territory.
 Thank you, Mr. Chairman.